Shopping Cart

 Florida Growing Zones

-For those of you like us, living in Florida, we experience growing zones 8-10 with some of the Keys falling into 11.
+For those of you like us, living in Florida, we experience growing zones 8-10 with some of the south & Keys falling into 11.
 Overall, the bulk of the state is broken into three distinct areas: north, central and south Florida.
 Zones 8-10 can expect their coldest temperatures to range from 10°F-40°F (the colder end of that spectrum for the lower zone number).

-How These Zones Effect Gardening in Florida
+How These Zones Affect Gardening in Florida

 Central Florida and south will find winter to be a suitable time to grow cold-hardy plants (here are cold-hardy plant options to try).
-Northern Florida, while you can grow a few cold-tolerant vegetables during winter such as kale, Brussels sprouts, and cabbage, temperatures can drop into the teens which is tough for even the most frost-tolerant plants.
+In Northern Florida, while you can grow a few cold-tolerant vegetables during winter such as kale, Brussels sprouts, and cabbage, temperatures can drop into the teens which is tough for even the most frost-tolerant plants.
 Unsurprisingly, December, January, and February are the months that pose frost risk for most of Florida.

 Florida Growing Zone Map New 2023